-- Other optimizations, often are things the compiler does for you with -O2. - Hoisting (move things out of loop that only need to be done once) - Simplification.
-Lots of things. - Take a compiler class.
+- Other optimizations, often are things the compiler does for you with -O2.

+- Hoisting (move things out of loop that only need to be done once)

+- Simplification.
+Lots of things.

+- Try another compiler (clang?)

+- Take a compiler class.

 Convert to one single Loop